NicolasOmar/styling-practice/README.md

 - Natorus project (`1-natorus` folder)
   - Refreshing concepts related to coloring and positioning (using `relative` and `absolute`).
   - Refreshing concepts related to center elements in several situations like `inline`, `block` and `boxed` elements using different strategies.
+  - How to create custom animations using `@keyframes` and `animation`.
   - Make animate/transform elements with `transform`, `translate`, `skew`, `scale` and `rotate`.
-  - Learn to create custom animations using `@keyframes` and `animation`.
   - Refreshing concepts related to pseudo-classes (using `:link` and `:visited`).
-  - Learn how to use pseudo-elements like `::after`.
+  - How to use pseudo-elements like `::after`.
-  - Learn how to implement a more maintainable style using relative units like `rem` or `em`.
+  - How to implement a more maintainable style using relative units like `rem` or `em`.
   - Learn about `bem` ([block element modifier](https://getbem.com/)) and implement it in current project status.
   - Learn `sass` basics (like variables, nesting, operators, mixins, and functions).
   - Install sass compiler with [node-sass](https://www.npmjs.com/package/node-sass) to generate css code using `scss` sintaxis.
   - How to build a sass architecture for our project based on [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) and move the code following the structure.
   - How to create a grid system from scratch (styling like Bootstrap).
-  - Learn how to use `mixings` for repetitive pieces of styling code.
+  - How to use `mixings` for repetitive pieces of styling code.
-  - Learn how to use the `calc` function for calculated values (like specific widths).
+  - How to use the `calc` function for calculated values (like specific widths).
-  - Learn how to manipulate text styling with `background-clip` and `color: transparent`.
+  - How to manipulate text styling with `background-clip` and `color: transparent`.
-  - Learn how to create frames in an element with `outline` and `outline-offset`.
+  - How to create frames in an element with `outline` and `outline-offset`.
   - Learn to select specific elements using direct children (with `>`).
-  - Learn how to use `perspective` and `backface-visibility` to include two or more sides of an element that are overlapping.
+  - How to use `perspective` and `backface-visibility` to include two or more sides of an element that are overlapping.
-  - Learn how to apply a consistent styling in a span (for example) by using `box-decoration-break`.
+  - How to apply a consistent styling in a span (for example) by using `box-decoration-break`.
-  - Learn how to wrap elements shape around another shape using `shape-outside`.
+  - How to wrap elements shape around another shape using `shape-outside`.
+  - How to add filters to transform elements using `filter` with properties as blur and brightness.
+  - How to use `<video>` properties and different formats with `<soruce>`.
+  - How to adjust elements with ratio like `<video>` using `object-fit`.
 - Bonus
   - Inclusion of libraries for code formatting and linting ([prettier](https://github.com/prettier/prettier) and [stylelint](https://github.com/stylelint/stylelint)).
   - Inclusion of libraries for code review based on git-hooks ([lint-staged](https://github.com/lint-staged/lint-staged) and [husky](https://github.com/typicode/husky)).